ephes/django_async/article_sorted.md

 concurrently your code runs sequentially just like a normal synchronous program.
 Which means that if you call blocking I/O functions or hog the CPU with long running calculations, no other task will get the chance to run.
-Therefore you have to know whether a function you calls other functions that might block.
+Therefore you have to know whether a function you call calls other functions that might block.
 And if you are doing I/O that would be awaitable you have to mark your function awaitable with `async def`, which is a little bit like writing Python [using explicitly enforced typing](https://www.encode.io/articles/python-async-frameworks-beyond-developer-tribalism).
 It's harder because you have to be more precise about what kind of things your